• Bills are mailed on the first of every month and payment is due by the 20th.

 Qualifications - Am I Eligible For Lifeline?

-Customers requesting application for Lifeline benefits must participate in ONE of the following programs OR meet the Income Guidelines (see links to guidelines below).
+Customers requesting application for Lifeline benefits must participate in ONE of the following programs OR meet the current Income Guidelines (see links to guidelines below).

 Program Participation in one of these: